cplessis/ASVmaker/README.md

 ### 1.1.
 Retrieve fasta files from a general database
 The first step involves downloading a FASTA file for a specific genus of interest from a general database : Silva, Unite, RNAcentral, ENA, NCBI or DDBJ.
 This file contains the genomic data necessary for subsequent analysis.

+If you work from the Silva or UNITE fasta file, we recommand to extract genus sequences with `grep -A 1 "Genus" filename.fasta`.
+By this, ASVmaker will process your data quicker.
+CAUTION : fasta file sequences from Silva are multiligned.
+Use the following script to flatten the sequence on one single line : [flatten.sh](samples/flatten.sh)

 ```shell